rrbhushan/cse-15l-lab-reports/Lab1.md

 ![Image](/lab1images/l1ls1.png)

 The working directory upon using this command was `/home/lecture1`.
-After running the `ls` command with no arguments,
+After running the `ls` command with no arguments, it printed all the files and directories present in the current directory, which is intended.
+Further, `messages` is highlighted as it is another directory, differentiating it from a typical file.

 ***